DDataAly/DDataAly/README.md

 - Python
   <br>
 - Tableau

+Self-starter and self-learner with the Engineering degree.
+I switched my career to Data Analytics this year, and I discovered that I really enjoy writing SQL scripts.
+Then I discovered that I enjoy writing Python programs, too.
+Now I'm working hard to build up my level in both Python and SQL, learn basics of Computer Science and become a true profi!
 <br> -->

 Hi 👋 My name is Aly
 ====================

-Junior Data Analytics Engineer
+Aspiring Data Engineer
 ------------------------------

-Self-starter and self-learner with the Engineering degree.
-I switched my career to Data Analytics this year, and I discovered that I really enjoy writing SQL scripts.
-Then I discovered that I enjoy writing Python programs, too.
-Now I'm working hard to build up my level in both Python and SQL, learn basics of Computer Science and become a true profi!
+Self-starter and self-learner with the Engineering degree and Data Analytics background, I break things and then I fix them - it's a vicious cycle!
+I'm driven to understand how artificial beings think (or will think), and what we can learn from them.
+My interests include various aspects of how we can approach this - from working with complex big data to discovering the beauty of algorithms.
+I started to code recently, and you can follow my progress here!

 * 🐍 My Python practice (https://github.com/DDataAly/Python)
 * 🖥️ My SQL practice (https://github.com/DDataAly/SQL)